stripe/stripe-ios/README.md

 If you're selling digital products or services that will be consumed within your app, (e.g. subscriptions, in-game currencies, game levels, access to premium content, or unlocking a full version), you must use Apple's in-app purchase APIs.
 See the [App Store review guidelines](https://developer.apple.com/app-store/review/guidelines/#payments) for more information.
 For all other scenarios you can use this SDK to process payments via Stripe.

+#### Privacy

+The Stripe iOS SDK collects data to help us improve our products and prevent fraud.
+This data is never used for advertising and is not rented, sold, or given to advertisers.
+Our full privacy policy is available at [https://stripe.com/privacy](https://stripe.com/privacy).

+For help with Apple's App Privacy Details form in App Store Connect, visit [Stripe iOS SDK Privacy Details](https://support.stripe.com/questions/stripe-ios-sdk-privacy-details).

 ## Releases

 We support Cocoapods, Carthage, and Swift Package Manager.
 If you link the library manually, use a version from our [releases](https://github.com/stripe/stripe-ios/releases) page and make sure to embed <ins>all</ins> of the following frameworks: